 Even if you have just been diagnosed with a cardiac arrhythmia and do not yet have a treatment program in place, we can get life insurance for you!
 Some companies may give you a higher rating or even postpone you.
 The important thing is to get the coverage now and hope for a decrease in your rates later.
 Life insurance companies will often let you reevaluate your risk class rating in light of improvement in a health condition that has “impaired” your risk.

 Knowledge of the life insurance marketplace and access to all the top insurers is a must in locating the right insurance carrier in this type of situation.

-At Ogletree Financial Services we will discuss your case with underwriters from over 30 different companies to find the perfect fit.
 As your family grows (or your health improves!) your insurance needs will evolve.
 Planning for these changes now is an important aspect of planning for your family’s financial future.